jh3y/next-portfolio-starter/README.md

 - `netlify cms`

 :warning: __READ THIS__ :warning:
+This starter is currently a WIP.
+There's a bunch of stuff getting added at the moment.
+You're free to take it and use it if you like as-is.
+But, there will be some large changes with regards to how things work.
+Also, there are a lot of features on the way which are useful:

+- ~~404~~
+- Reading time
+- Persisted theming
+- MDX components
+- Code block highlighting
+- RSS
+- Contact forms

 This starter is intended for exported static sites.
 Think of it like an opinionated hybrid of `11ty` with `React`.
 It's intended to be used with `Netlify`.
 That gives us the opportunity to use all of the Netlify "perks" such as `CMS`, `forms`, `functions`, `analytics`, etc. with ease.
 All that whilst still being able to use the DX of Next.js.

+## Use Netlify CMS Locally
+Relies on `netlify-cms-proxy-server` and using `local_backend` is a beta feature discussed [here](https://www.netlifycms.org/docs/beta-features/#working-with-a-local-git-repository).

+- TODO:: Check if this works on a fresh non-netlify initialised repository.
+Write up the steps required.
 ## Image Optimisation Options
 Image optimisation __isn't__ straight forward.
 You've got options here.
 I've tried to cover the bases how I might go about it.
 The cool thing is, you can use both.
 They're not mutually exclusive.
 But, they do work differently.